bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 ### MNIST

 The MNIST dataset, assembled by [LeCun et al. (1998a)](http://yann.lecun.com/exdb/publis/pdf/lecun-98.pdf), is a collection of binary images of handwritten digits.
 The digits are size-normalized and centered in images of size 28x28.
-The dataset comprises of a training set of 60,000 samples, a test set of 10,000 samples, and their corresponding labels.
+The dataset consists of a training set of 60,000 samples, a test set of 10,000 samples, and their corresponding labels.

 MNIST is a classic dataset in machine learning, and is often used in introductions to the field owing to its simplicity and the ease of training different classifiers on it.